 If your strategies are carefully selected, they will give you a sustainable, competitive advantage in your marketplace or your niche.

-What leads business owners like my "dinner friend" to say that strategic planning is for big business, is that it is a common and smart approach, to have your strategic planning activity, facilitated by a disinterested third-party.
+What leads business owners like my “dinner friend” to say that strategic planning is for big business?
+Could it be that it is a common and smart approach, to have your strategic planning activity, facilitated by a disinterested third-party?

-I have facilitated many strategic planning processes and written many strategic plans, both in the for-profit and the non-profit sectors.
-Many were for small businesses, whose owners never saw their size as a barrier to strategic planning.
+Listen, I have facilitated many strategic planning processes and written many strategic plans, both in the for-profit and the non-profit sectors.
+And many were for small businesses, whose owners never saw their size as a barrier to strategic planning.